 Who We Are

-The Cornell Wildlife Health Center represents an unprecedented approach to the health challenges wild animals face here in the northeast U.S. and around the world – a comprehensive, science-based response by a team of the world's top wildlife and ecosystem health experts.
+The Cornell K. Lisa Yang Center for Wildlife Health represents an unprecedented approach to the health challenges wild animals face here in the northeast U.S. and around the world – a comprehensive, science-based response by a team of the world's top wildlife and ecosystem health experts.
 We work with governments, local communities, and students to promote environmental stewardship, build capacity for sustainable change through training and education, and undertake collaborative research and discovery that leads to real-world conservation outcomes.

 A healthy future for wildlife, people, and planet.

 Humanity has brought changes to Earth’s natural systems at a pace and scale that are difficult to overstate – our domination of land and sea has no precedent.
 If we are to successfully address the challenges of saving wildlife in an increasingly human dominated planet, with species extinctions now one thousand times faster than before our rise, we must recognize that our own health, and that of the global economy, are inextricably linked to our stewardship of the natural world.

-With an emphasis on the types of interdisciplinary collaboration required to foster real progress along the science to policy and action continuum, the Cornell Wildlife Health Center has grown out of a sense of genuine urgency regarding the fate of our planet's wildlife, an increasing understanding of our own dependence on Earth’s natural systems, and the recognition that it will take a new generation of leaders to halt and reverse the trends we face.
+With an emphasis on the types of interdisciplinary collaboration required to foster real progress along the science to policy and action continuum, the Cornell Yang Center for Wildlife Health has grown out of a sense of genuine urgency regarding the fate of our planet's wildlife, an increasing understanding of our own dependence on Earth’s natural systems, and the recognition that it will take a new generation of leaders to halt and reverse the trends we face.

 Conducting cross-cutting applied research

 - Developing innovative conservation strategies

 - Training the next generation of leaders

 Our Recipe for Success